MaorHalev/Linux-OpenSkyAPI-Project/README.txt

 4.Open terminal in the directory containing the files and run the command : "make".

+5.Open terminal in the directory containing the files and run the command :"export LD_LIBRARY_PATH=."

 After steps 1-4 have been completed - you will have 4 .out files and 1 .so file.